vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-You probably noticed the use of `toRefs` in the top of our `setup`.
-This is required if we want to ensure that whenever the `user` prop changes, our watcher will react to that change.
+You probably have noticed the use of `toRefs` at the top of our `setup`.
+This is to ensure our watcher will react to changes made to the `user` prop.

-With those changes in place, we just moved the whole 1st logical concern into a single place.
-We can now do the same with the 2nd logical concern – filtering based on the `searchQuery`.
-For that we will need a computed property.
+With those changes in place, we've just moved the whole first logical concern into a single place.
+We can now do the same with the second concern – filtering based on `searchQuery`, this time with a computed property.

 ### Standalone `computed` properties